• Skip to primary navigation

 What are the best olives to use?

-When choosing varieties for this recipe, it’s best to not use those that are packed in oil or are already flavored, with a couple of exceptions.
+When choosing varieties for this recipe, it's best to not use those that are packed in oil or are already flavored, with a couple of exceptions.
 If you can only find olives that are stuffed with pimento or garlic, those work just fine, too.
-Using pitted are best because they’re easier to eat, but olives with the pit tend to be more flavorful.
+Using pitted are best because they're easier to eat, but those with the pit tend to be more flavorful.

 Ingredients

-• Extra virgin olive oil
+• Extra virgin olive oil – the highest quality you can find

-• Aleppo pepper
+• Aleppo pepper – or use red pepper flakes

-• Oregano – fresh oregano, chopped finely is recommended, but dried crushed oregano can also be used.
+• Oregano – fresh oregano, chopped finely is recommended, but dried, crushed oregano can also be used

 • Basil – finely chopped fresh basil is best but you can substitute with dried basil.
 Be sure to crush it finely.